David L. Lawrence Convention Center

-The David L. Lawrence Convention Center (DLLCC) is a 1500000 sqft convention, conference and exhibition building in downtown Pittsburgh in the U.S. commonwealth of Pennsylvania.
+The David L. Lawrence Convention Center (DLCC or DLLCC) is a 1500000 sqft convention, conference and exhibition building in downtown Pittsburgh in the U.S. commonwealth of Pennsylvania.
 It is served by two exits on Interstate 579.
 The initial David L. Lawrence Convention Center was completed on the site on February 7, 1981, but as part of a renewal plan the new, completely redesigned center was opened in 2003 and funded in conjunction with nearby Acrisure Stadium and PNC Park.
 It sits on the southern shoreline of the Allegheny River.
 It is the first LEED-certified convention center in North America and one of the first in the world.
 It is owned by the Sports & Exhibition Authority of Pittsburgh and Allegheny County.

 History

-In the early 1970s a site on the opposite side of Downtown Pittsburgh was considered for a modern convention center, on the shores of the Monongahela River.
+In the early 1970s a site on the opposite side of downtown Pittsburgh was considered for a modern convention center, on the shores of the Monongahela River.
 On September 20, 1971, the Commonwealth of Pennsylvania failed to approve that location, and site work slowly began on the present site as the city and county submitted it to the commonwealth on December 10, 1974.
 There was a proposal in mid-1974 to locate the center at the then transitioning Penn Station.
 The center had its ceremonial groundbreaking on June 8, 1977.

 On February 7, 1981, the original $35 million ($ million today) structure opened with a ribbon cutting ceremony by Mayor Richard Caliguiri, County Commissioner Tom Foerster and Governor Dick Thornburgh.
+The old convention center was 131000 sqft and lacked a ballroom.

+The 1981 building was demolished to make way for the current structure, built on the same site.
 After the Commonwealth approved funding for the redesigned center on February 3, 1999 Rafael Viñoly Architects, P.C. was chosen as the designer for the modern center on February 28, 1999.
 Viñoly along with Dewhurst MacFarlane & Partners and Goldreich Engineering P.C. constructed the $354 million ($ million today) riverfront landmark to contain 313400 sqft of exhibit space (236900 sqft of which is column-free), 76500 sqft of additional exhibit space, a 31610 sqft ballroom, 51 meeting rooms, two 250-seat lecture halls, teleconference and telecommunications capabilities and 4500 sqft of retail space (currently in development).
 The architect, Viñoly, began the design with a goal in mind of achieving the status of a "green" building.
 In 2003, the building was awarded Gold Leadership in Energy and Environmental Design (LEED) certification by the U.S. Green Building Council, making it the first such convention center in the U.S. and the largest "green" building in the world.